 Cervical dystonia (also referred to as torticollis) is considered a neurological disorder that originates in the brain.
 The main characteristics of cervical dystonia are involuntary muscle contractions in the neck which cause both the neck and head to have abnormal movements and postures.
 Sometimes the muscle contractions may be prolonged causing the head to become stuck in an abnormal position.
 Other times muscle contractions may be more tremor-like and spastic, lasting for brief periods.

-Cervical dystonia has the ability to cause severe, radiating pain.
+Cervical dystonia can cause severe, radiating pain.
 The neck and back muscles may be constantly strained, and being stuck in a certain posture can be incredibly uncomfortable.
 The most common types of abnormal postures caused by cervical dystonia include the chin twisting towards the shoulder, the head tipping forward or backward, or the head being stuck leaning to one side.

-There are some other variables that can influence the value of the claim.
-A person's prior medical history is considered, as it can determine the possibility of whether the cervical dystonia had a biological cause.
+Other variables can influence the settlement amount or jury verdict in a cervical dystocia lawsuit.
+The patient's prior medical history is considered, as it can determine the possibility of whether the cervical dystonia had a biological cause.
 The age of the victim is also important, as it is extremely rare for young people to develop this condition.

-Below are summaries of reported settlements and verdicts from recent personal injury cases in which cervical dystonia was a primary injury alleged by the plaintiff.
+Below are summaries of reported settlements amounts and jury verdicts from recent personal injury cases in which cervical dystonia was a primary injury alleged by the plaintiff.

 - 2016 Washington $70,000 settlement: The plaintiff was rear-ended by two different defendants, and afterward received a diagnosis of cervical dystonia.
 The defendants admitted fault for the accident but denied responsibility for the plaintiff's injuries.
 The plaintiff was awarded $70,000 for his injuries, with one defendant paying 85% and the other 15%.

 - 2012 Washington $4,400,000 settlement: A 58-year-old plaintiff was in the passenger seat of a car when he was struck by the defendant's truck while trying to turn right onto a different street, resulting in a low-speed collision.
 The plaintiff was treated at the ER for soft tissue injuries in his neck, and 9 months later he developed cervical dystonia.
 His condition was so severe that he needed 24-hour care, a feeding tube, and a motorized cart for mobility.
-The defendant claimed his condition was based on a prior stroke the plaintiff experienced, but the jury was not convinced and the plaintiff received a $4,400,000 settlement for his permanent injuries.
+He hired a cervical dystonia lawyer who filed a lawsuit.
+The defendant claimed his condition was based on a prior stroke.
+But that argument did not last and parties agreed to a settlement amount of $4,400,000 for his permanent injuries.

 If you have been diagnosed with cervical dystonia as a result of acute physical trauma in an auto accident or slip and fall, you may be entitled to legal compensation.
-Call the injury lawyers at Miller & Zois at 800-553-8082 or contact us online to discuss your case.
+Call the injury lawyers at Miller & Zois at 800-553-8082 or contact us online to discuss your potential cervical dsytonia lawsuit.